dojo4/policy/hr.md

 dojo4 is a young business, and its profitability is totally dependent on the quality and quantity of work we deliver every month.
 Annually, dojo4’s managers will review our financial performance; if possible, we will award bonuses.
 See Expectations, above.

 ####Zenefits & ZenPayroll
 dojo4 uses two robust third-party systems to manage general HR data and run payroll.
 As part of your onboarding you will receive emails from both Zenefits and ZenPayroll asking you to create your own private login and provide information that will be used for your I9, W4 (or 1099) and direct deposit.
-These systems will also enable you to login to access health insurance, PTO tracking and other HR topics.
+These systems will enable us to pay you via direct deposit, as well as give you access to your health insurance, PTO tracking and other HR topics.

+dojo4 contractors will be onboarded using our HR & financial systems: Contractually, Zenefits and ZenPayroll.
+We use these systems for legal, tax and payment purposes.
+Contractor payments are all processed through ZenPayroll, though you can choose to receive either a check or direct deposit.

 ####Invoicing Protocol for Contractors
-As a dojo4 contractor you will be onboarded using our HR & financial systems: Contractual.ly, Zenefits and ZenPayroll.
-We use these systems for legal, tax and payment purposes.

-Through whatever system you prefer- we use Freshbooks for invoicing our clients, but other options include Harvest, email, etc.  dojo4 will process invoices twice a month, on the 15th and last day of the month, and your invoice need to be submitted 2 days prior to the next payday.
-You will have the option of requesting direct deposit or physical checks.
+All contractor hours are attached to tickets in Redmine.
+Tracking your time this way replaces the need for you to invoice dojo4.
+We simply run reports for each pay period (the 15th and last day of the month) and pay you for the hours you have logged since our last pay period.
 If you find yourself in urgent need of a payment in between our scheduled dates, just be in touch with Emily Utz, Operations Manager, directly.

 The protocol for billables are:

-only work assigned to you through a project ticket and general time that you are asked to spend on dojo4 activities is billable if the work assigned to you through project ticket took significantly longer than the project lead estimated, please note why dojo4 reserves the right not to pay for shoddy or slow work, but will always work with contractors to find a fair outcome in outstanding circumstances anything you are specifically asked to do for dojo4 is billable - i.e. meetings, standups and internal projects - general conversation at dojo4 or through dojo4 channels is not
+* anything you are specifically asked to do for dojo4 is billable - i.e. meetings, standups and internal projects - general conversations at dojo4 or through dojo4 channels are not.
+* only work assigned to you through a project ticket and general time that you are asked to spend on dojo4 activities is billable.
+* if the work assigned to you through project ticket took significantly longer than the project lead estimated, please note why in Redmine.
+* dojo4 reserves the right not to pay for shoddy or slow work, but will always work with contractors to find a fair outcome in outstanding circumstances.

+Please see “Time tracking” below for further instructions on how to track time in Redmine.

 ###Communications & Operations

 In keeping with the expectations we have of one another at dojo4, below are outlined some of the things that allow us to keep things running smoothly, empower each other to get good work done, have maximal fun, and not have to micromanage one another.
 Please learn and use these systems.
 You can bring any questions you might have to Corey.

 You will report directly to Corey Kohn, COO, but you can expect to field frequent requests from any of dojo4’s managers and partners, and from any of dojo4’s other employees.
 Each of us serves the others.

 ####dojo4 email address
 You will be given a dojo4 email address.
 Please use this address for internal and client correspondence.
 That said, we endeavor to keep our inboxes as empty as possible by using tools outlined below such as Redmine and Flowdock.